 A Fetal Infant Mortality Review Project

 Sedgwick County has a community health problem that is affecting it's smallest, most vulnerable residents - high infant mortality rates.
 The overall rate of infant death in Sedgwick County is 7.4 per 1,000 live births and a staggering 18.8 in every 1,000 live black infant births.
-The Sedgwick County Division of Health program is taking a community approach to understanding and addressing this important public health indicator.
+The Sedgwick County Health Department program is taking a community approach to understanding and addressing this important public health indicator.

 Project Imprint is a community initiative involving multiple disciplines, organizations and individuals seeking answers as to why infants are dying in our county.
 Based on data review and interviews with parents who have experienced a loss, Project Imprint makes recommendations that may result in increased knowledge about the issue, changes to service delivery and policy change.

 - Kansas Blue Ribbon Panel on Infant Mortality

 - Kansas Infant Death and SIDS Network

 - Kansas March of Dimes Chapter

 - Dr. Michael Lu's work on fighting disparities in infant mortality

 - Article: Understanding Racial and Ethnic Disparities in U.S. Infant Mortality Rates